-^{} Lulu and Ernie had been talking about putting money down on a new Norge refrigerator, moving the old Hastings to the screened-in porch for leftovers.
-Copyrighted Material
+^{} Lulu and Ernie had been talking about putting money down on a new Norge refrigerator, moving the old Playing the Cardinates in a ch for leftovers.

 Had the sole brother to Lucille Falls Andersen fled as well?
 Or was he being held in the Hobartha City Jail?
 In another half-second click of her mind's eye, Lulu saw Bob Falls-in a jail cell, behind bars, on a hard, bare bench with a tin cup of soup in his hands.
 (Why the tin cup?
 Why the soup?)